-There exists a continuum of indebted households, indexed by j, with $j \in (n\lambda_D + n\lambda_R, n]$.
+There exists a continuum of unrestricted households, indexed by j, with $j \in (n\lambda_D + n\lambda_R, n]$.
 These households have the same preferences as indebted households (see eq.
 1), thus they consume non-durable goods and real estate services and supply labor.
-The only difference is the discount factor, as the unrestricted households' discount factor β_U is strictly larger than that of indebted households ($0 < \beta_D < \beta_U < 1$).15
+The only difference is the discount factor, as the unrestricted households' discount factor β_U is strictly larger than that of indebted households ($0 < \beta_D < \beta_U < 1$).13

-Home unrestricted households have access to multiple financial assets (all denominated in euro terms): a short-term private bond, B_U^S , exchanged with domestic indebted households; a short-term sovereign bond, B^G , exchanged with the domestic government; a short-term bond, B^P , denominated in euro terms, exchanged with REA unrestricted and RW households; a long-term sovereign bond, B_U^L , exchanged with the domestic restricted households, the domestic government and the EA monetary authority, because of the APP.
+Home unrestricted households have access to multiple financial assets (all denominated in euro terms): a short-term private bond, $B{U,t}^S$, exchanged with domestic indebted households; a short-term sovereign bond, B_t^G , exchanged with the domestic government; a short-term bond, B_t^P , denominated in euro terms, exchanged with REA unrestricted and RW households; a long-term sovereign bond, $B{U,t}^L$, exchanged with the domestic restricted households, the domestic government, and the EA monetary authority.
 Moreover, they exchange local real estate with the domestic indebted households.
 Thus, they have several opportunities to smooth consumption when facing a shock.
 The budget constraint of the generic unrestricted household j is